andreirosca92/React-Typescript/README.md

 Provides a way to describe the shape of an object hence providing better documentation and autocomplete

-## Makes maintenance and refactoring of large code bases much easier.

-TypeScript is just frustrating most of the times.

-I have to write a lot more code than I normally do and the compiler keeps complaining.
-I simply don't know what to do about those errors.

-It doesn't seem to be productive for me.

-## About this course

-You'll learn with examples, how to use TypeScript with React

-It is not a course on TypeScript itself

-You have to know the fundamentals of React

-Watch the React playlist on this channel

-TypeScript for Beginners in 50 minutes

 ## 1 - Introduction

 ## 2 - Getting Started